ETSU announces plan to terminate Women’s Basketball Coach Simon Harris following Title IX allegations

 Harris has the right to appeal the findings in the compliance report and to pursue resolution through the university’s employee grievance and complaint procedures outlined in its Policy on Discrimination, Harassment and Sexual Misconduct.

-ETSU officials directed Harris not to interact with current or prospective student-athletes or other members of the athletic department.
+ETSU officials directed Harris in the Aug.
+1 letter not to interact with current or prospective student-athletes or other members of the athletic department.
 He has been employed at the university since March 19, 2021, and previously worked as an assistant coach at Ohio State, according to Harris’ bio on the ETSU athletic website.

 The entire letter can be read below.